alema-r/Alessandro-Marcolini-Oniro/docs/openharmony-quick-build.rst

 Prerequisites
 *************

-Have a **Ubuntu 20.04 LTS** host with all the required host packages.
+Install all the required host packages.
+Here is an example for **Ubuntu**:

 .. code-block:: console